bugimetal/facedetection/BLOG.md

 Face Detection API in golang
 =====

-Face Detection service was developed with the idea to provide simple API to the end user which allows detecting face, and it's parts like eyes and mouth.
+Face Detection service has been developed with the idea to provide simple API to the end user which allows detecting face, and it's parts, like eyes and mouth.
 This simple API can be used to build more advanced services like face blurring or face masks, etc.

 Golang has been chosen as a language to implement this service.